mapmeld/flightmap/README.md

-# flight-map
+# flightmap

-flight-map shows your flight over a rotating globe
+flightmap shows your flight over a rotating globe in D3

 ## Available functions